-United Nation (UN) Sunday celebrates the work of the United Nations and your Unitarian Universalist (UU) United Nations Office.
-Each year we encourage congregations have a service and/or event to celebrate!
-We create a UN Sunday Resource Packet which highlights our suggested theme and provides readings, an RE curriculum, planning timeline and checklist, order of service (including hymns) and more!
-Download and print out your own materials from our Envoy Resources page.
-Our UN Sunday theme is based on our April Intergenerational Spring Seminar topic.
-Our 2018 theme is When Crisis Calls: Advancing Just Migration for All.
+United Nations Sunday celebrates the work of the United Nations and your Unitarian Universalist Office at the United Nations (UU@UN).
+Each year we encourage congregations to have a service and/or event to celebrate!
+We create a collection of UN Sunday Resources (check out the 2020 resources below) which highlight our suggested theme and provide readings, an RE curriculum, planning timeline and checklist, order of service (including hymns), and more.
+Our UN Sunday theme is based on the April Intergenerational Spring Seminar topic.
+The 2021 theme is All In for Climate Justice: Food Equity and Sustainability.

-As UN Day is October 24th, we invite you to hold the 2018 service and/or event on October 21st.
-If this date in unavailable, try another weekend in October.
-If October is booked, check the UN Sunday Resource Packet for alternate dates or feel free to contact the UU-UNO for alternative dates supportive of the theme.
+As UN Day is October 24, we invite you to hold the 2021 service and/or event on Sunday, October 24.
+If this date in unavailable, try another weekend in October or another date that works for your congregation.

 UN Sunday Resources